For your eyes only

 “We are grateful to Raytheon for their support, which has enabled us to make Top Secret free for all visitors at the Science Museum in London and Science and Industry Museum in Manchester,” said Sir Ian Blatchford, director of the Science Museum Group.
 “In doing so, we hope to engage even more people with this important exhibition and the intelligence sector.”

-Raytheon’s support for "Top Secret" is part of an ongoing commitment to inspire a new generation of STEM students.
-The company also sponsors a Cyber Academy, which provides university students with a three-day workshop on security skills, as well as bursaries in support of cyber specialist education, workshops and mini-camps.
+Raytheon UK’s support for "Top Secret" is part of an ongoing commitment to inspire a new generation of STEM students.
+The company also sponsors a Cyber Academy, which provides university students with workshops on security skills, as well as bursaries in support of cyber specialist education, workshops and mini-camps.

-This year, Raytheon will re-launch its nationwide competition for schoolchildren to design and fly their own quadcopters.
+This year, Raytheon UK has also re-launched its nationwide competition for schoolchildren to design and fly their own quadcopters.